Kids have a lot of requests:

 One solution, which validates the child’s emotions, and respects their wishes, while simultaneously giving you space to continue what you’re doing and to consider the request when you’re not busy is to Write It Down.

 I keep to-do lists, to-read lists, and a calendar among other things on my phone, where they are always handy.
 If you’re not in the habit of writing down your ideas, goals, to-dos, and commitments, drop what you’re doing and read Getting Things Done: The Art of Stress-Free Productivity by David Allen.
 It’s a game-changer for those of us who have trouble staying organized.

-When a child has a request, and you don’t have an immediate answer, simply write it down (this applies to your inner child too, a topic for another time).
+When a child has a request, and you don’t have an immediate answer, simply write it down (for those of us doing self-work, this applies to our inner-child too, a topic for another time).

 So when you’re in the grocery store, busy scanning ingredient lists and doing long division, and you hear:

 “Wow the circus, there’s an idea!
 Sounds fun, and I’d like to take you, but I have no idea when or where or if we’ll be available.
 Ill write it down so we can look into it later, sound good?”

 And that’s it.
 You spent 10 seconds giving that answer and writing it down, and now the child can relax, and you can relax.
 The circus is on The List, and you and the child know that The List is sacred.
 You WILL revisit it.
 Nothing comes off The List without being resolved in some way.
 (You could also simply snap a cell-phone picture of the box of candy, for example).